getsentry/sentry-docs/src/collections/_documentation/platforms/php/laravel.md

     content=__alert_content
     level="info"
 %}

+Starting with Laravel & Lumen 5.6 we can setup Sentry using log channels.

 To configure Sentry as a log channel, add the following config to the `channels` section in `config/logging.php`: